Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (8) No person shall disclose information under this Section except when

-acting in his or her official capacity and as provided by law or order of
+acting in the person's official capacity and as provided by law or order of

 (9) The changes made to this Section by Public Act 98-61 apply to law enforcement records of a minor who has been arrested or taken into custody on or after January 1, 2014 (the effective date of Public Act 98-61).